Objective To investigate the regulation of blood pressure in response to an orthostatic challenge in athletes running a marathon.

-Methods: Ten experienced male runners (mean ± SD age 29 ± 4 years) were tested on the day prior to the 2004 London Marathon, and again immediately post-race (race time 210 ± 36 min).
-In addition, 6 of the subjects were re-tested 24 hours post-race.
-During each examination, systolic arterial blood pressure (SBP), heart rate (HR) were measured, and stroke volume (SV), cardiac output (CO) and total peripheral resistance (TPR) were estimated via arterial transmural pressure waveforms during 3 min in a supine position and then during 3 min of upright, unsupported standing.
-Data were averaged over 20 s epochs, and the final 20 s of each posture were compared pre- and post-race via repeated measures 2-way ANOVA.
+Methods 10 experienced male runners (mean (SD) age 29 (4) years) were tested on the day prior to the 2004 London Marathon, and again immediately postrace (race time 210 (36) min).
+In addition, 6 of the subjects were retested 24 h postrace.
+During each examination, beat-to-beat systolic arterial blood pressure (SBP) and heart rate (HR) were measured, and stroke volume (SV), cardiac output (CO) and total peripheral resistance (TPR) were estimated via arterial transmural pressure waveforms during 3 min in a supine position and then during 3 min of upright, unsupported standing.
+Data were averaged over 20 s epochs, and the final 20 s of each posture were compared prerace and postrace via repeated measures 2-way ANOVA.

-Conclusions: A drop in systolic blood pressure upon orthostatic challenge after prolonged exercise appears to result from an uncompensated decrease in SV and resultant CO during standing.
+Conclusions Following prolonged exercise, a fall in systolic blood pressure during orthostasis results from an inadequately compensated decrease in SV and resultant CO during standing.

 Statistics from Altmetric.com

 Movement from a supine or seated to a standing position provides a significant orthostatic challenge as it causes blood to be displaced from the central circulation to the periphery and thus transiently reduces blood pressure.
 The associated fall in cerebral blood flow may be sufficient to provoke syncopal symptoms (dizziness, disorientation, blurred vision, yawning and collapse) or event (abrupt, sudden and complete loss of consciousness and postural tone).
 Generally, compensatory responses such as increases in heart rate (HR)1 and/or total peripheral resistance (TPR)2 prevent a sustained decrease in blood pressure during an orthostatic challenge, hence maintaining blood pressure at the level necessary to maintain appropriate cerebral perfusion.